“Make time for things that you enjoy doing outside of work and don’t forget to give yourself a…

 We all have a notion about what we can and cannot do in our lifetime, and we are often right.
 I believe all creators of great value in our world have a sense of their destiny, and they visualize what that future looks like in great detail.
 It is not enough to visualize it — you also have to believe in it.
 Believing in our destinies allows our subconscious minds to begin thinking of ways to take us towards our goals — while we sleep and while we go about our daily lives.
 Even though it feels like the conscious mind is the driver of our actions, it is actually the subconscious mind.

-Marco: None of us are able to achieve success without some help along the way.
+Marco: None of us can achieve success without some help along the way.
 Is there a particular person who you are grateful to, who helped get you to where you are?
 Can you share a story about that?

 While there are many people I have met along the way who have helped me achieve success, I would particularly like to thank my grandfather for paving the way in the furniture industry for me.
-Growing up, I always admired his passion for creating beautifully crafted furniture and I was inspired by his works of art.
-No matter what you do, you need to love it in order to keep yourself grounded, and my grandfather did just that.
-Even after his furniture company grew with many people working under him, he never stopped creating and designing furniture because that is what he loved to do.
-Whenever I feel that I am drifting off course, I always remind myself of the core reason I am in this business — creating beautiful modern furniture that is both accessible and affordable to the masses.
+Growing up, I always admired his passion for creating beautifully crafted furniture, and his works of art inspired me.
+No matter what you do, you need to love it to keep yourself grounded, and my grandfather did just that.
+Even after his furniture company grew with many people working under him, he never stopped creating and designing furniture because he loved to do it.
+Whenever I feel that I am drifting off course, I always remind myself of the core reason I am in this business — creating beautiful modern furniture accessible and affordable to the masses.